MicrosoftDocs/visualstudio-docs/docs/ide/reference/run-devenv-exe.md

 ## Remarks

 Compiles and runs the specified project or solution according to the settings specified for the active solution configuration.
-This switch launches the integrated development environment (IDE) and leaves it active after the project or solution has completed running.
+This switch launches the IDE and leaves it active after the project or solution has completed running.

 - Enclose strings that include spaces in double quotation marks.